Back To Animals

 Our Animal's Story

 We have 2 river otters: Link and Iris.
 Link is male and was captive born in 2008.
 He arrived at ZooAmerica in 2013 from a facility in Minnesota.
 Iris was born in 2008 and arrived at ZooAmerica in November 2019 from Columbian Park Zoo in Lafayette, Indiana.
-Both river otters have been vocalizing as they become familiar with each other's personality and habits.
+Both river otters frequently vocalize.
+This is one of the many ways in which they communicate with each other.